yuvalmGS/gigaspaces-wiki-jekyll/product_overview/xap-overview.markdown

 # Remote Client Perspective

 Applications deployed in XAP are distributed across multiple machines.
 In the classic tier-based approach, remote client interactions were mainly RPC-based, or in some cases message-driven.
 RPC-based communication assumes direct reference to a remote server.
 This approach doesn't work in XAP-based applications, because they span multiple physical machines and change their location during runtime based on the SLA.
-This lead to a requirement that client interaction with XAP applications be done through a virtualized remote reference, which can keep track of different application instances during runtime, and route client requests to the appropriate instance based on the request type, its content, and so on.
+This lead to a requirement that client interaction with XAP applications can be done through a virtualized remote reference, which can keep track of different application instances during runtime, and route client requests to the appropriate instance based on the request type, its content, and so on.

 ## Modes of Interaction